 Generally speaking, a microphone with a nominal output impedance below 600 ohms will work with most preamplifiers without issue.
-High impedance microphones, like cheap karaoke mics, will generally be designed with their own gain staging and aren't meant to be compatible with typical microphone preamplifiers.
+High-impedance microphones, like most cheap karaoke mics, for example, will generally be designed with their own gain staging and aren't meant to be compatible with typical microphone preamplifiers.

 To learn more about microphone impedance, check out my article Microphone Impedance: What Is It And Why Is It Important?

 Maximum Sound Pressure Level

 The maximum sound pressure level of a microphone is not the pressure level that will destroy the microphone.
 Rather, max SPL is the sound pressure threshold at which a microphone’s output signal begins to distort.